 Google Plus Posts will Show Up Higher and More Frequently

-If you are serious about inceasing your visibility, you must be fully engaged on Google Plus.
-An active Plus account sends signals to Google that you are competitive and, to a certain extent, playing by their rules.
-Webmasters are already seeing their Plus posts, profiles, and pages (say that 5 times fast!) appearing higher and more frequently in the search results.
+You must be fully engaged on Google Plus.
+An active Plus account sends signals to Google.
+These signals suggest you are competitive.
+They also indicate you are following Google’s rules to some extent.
+Webmasters are already noticing something.
+Their Plus posts, profiles, and pages appear higher in search results.
+They also show up more often.

 We’d love to hear your predictions on what lies ahead for SEO in 2014.
 Let us know what you’re thinking in the comments below.